 This is the biggest area of learning, because no matter how much we grow or raise ourselves, we have to eat!

-I’m getting better at preserving food through canning and dehydrating, and building a larder for emergency preps.
+I’m getting better at preserving the harvest, and building a larder for emergency preps.

-And I’m learning about utilizing my homegrown herbs more to produce medicines and bath products.
+And I’m learning about utilizing my homegrown herbs for culinary and medicinal uses.

 I know one day we’ll be able to give chickens a good home.